-In Vermont, nursing facilities have partnered with the Money Follows the Person grant and Aging & Disabilties Resource Connections (ADRC) to make Section Q referrals for options counseling and transition assistance.
+In Vermont, nursing facilities have partnered with Aging & Disabilties Resource Connections (ADRC) to make Section Q referrals for options counseling and transition assistance.
 The process is intended to accurately identify people in a nursing facility who wish to return to the community and assure they have been informed of their options and understand the services available to them in Vermont.
 People who choose to transition will be connected with the help to do so.

 - Section Q ADRC Implementation Strategy

 - Section Q ADRC Referral Form

 - Section Q ADRC Follow-up Form

 - Section Q ADRC Referral & Follow-up Form Instructions